 - 1 tsp. salt (or to taste)

-- Dump the Ro-Tel tomatoes into a colander placed in the sink and let them drain while you prep other ingredients.
+- Dump the Ro-Tel Tomatoes with Green Chiles (affiliate link) into a colander placed in the sink and let them drain while you prep other ingredients.

 - Chop the onion, heat 1 tablespoon olive oil in a large frying pan, and cook onion until it's cooked through and starting to get some color.